7mind/baboon/README.md

 5. ADT members can only reference top-level type definitions
 6. No values in Enums
 7. No newtypes/type aliases
+8. Currently only C# cogen target is supported

 ## CLI